jereme-yang/gatorevals-scraper/README.md

 ## Data
-data is stored in CSV format, containing all 10 data points available on gatorevals.
+data is stored in CSV format, containing the top 6 data points available on gatorevals, as well as the average of these scores.

 Need the data in a JSON map format?
 CSV -> JSON: